virtuozzo/cloudscripting-docs/docs/creating-manifest/placeholders.md

 ## Account Information

-This is the list of placeholders that you can use while specifying account information.
+This is the list of placeholders that you can use to specify account information.

 - `${user.uid}` - user ID at the Jelastic Platform
 - `${user.email}` - user email address